If the lines of text are too long you can fix the problem with these instructions.

 back to home page

 INTRODUCTION.
+We are talking about Vienna Austria, not Venice Italy.
+Austria is not to be confused with Australia.
 Vienna feels like a happy city.
 Vienna has about 150 public balls listed in the ball calendar in the first three months of each year, with some balls having attendance up to 5000, in a city of only 1.5 million.
 There are more than 300 if you include ones not listed in the published calendar.
 These are not predominantly Viennese Waltz balls, but most have a fair amount of Viennese Waltz.
 Some are hosted by the city, others by occupations, churches, organizations etc. but are still open to the public.
 Their balls are nearly all black tie events with ladies dresses required to be ankle length.
 Ladies wear mostly modern ballgowns, and only debutantes wear white ballgowns.
 Balls in America and Vienna start at 8 or 9 PM.
 American balls tend to end at midnight, but the ones in Vienna last until 5 AM.
 At larger balls food is available at a buffet that is open all night long.
-Most of the balls I attended were too crowded for good dancing until about 3 AM.
+At most of the balls I attended the large dance floor was too crowded for good dancing until about 3 AM.
 For instructions on how to do the Viennese waltz click here.

 BALL CALENDAR.
 Starting in late November the ball calendar is available in printed form from the Vienna tourist office in Vienna.
-The list appears at http://www.ballkalender.info.
-At the bottom of the list click on the word "Weiter" to get the next page of the list.
+A shorter list appears at https://www.ballkalender.com.
 Search engines such as www.google.com have translators available to help you translate German to English.
 There are about as many balls not listed in the calendar as the ones that are listed; more about that later.

 DESCRIPTION OF BALLS.
 Each ball begins with an opening ceremony that includes a dance show.
 The show starts with the officers of the organization hosting the ball marching in and taking their places on the stage, with maybe a speech or two.
 The rest of the show is a dance performance that usually does not last more than 30 minutes.
 The show is usually, but not always, performed by young people, with the young ladies in white ballgowns and the young men in tux or tails.
 The age of the young people playing the role of debutantes depends on the nature and policy of the host organization.
 In some cases the young people are all teenagers, in others college age, if it is a university ball.
 Often the real debutantes only do the easy parts; especially difficult showy routines are done by similarly dressed older young people who are expert dancers and who perform year after year at different balls while the real debutantes stand on the edge of the dance floor.
 Even the real debutantes must do a march, a simple group dance, and a Viennese waltz.
 The debutante show is not just a show, it is a formal ceremony, obviously taken very seriously.
 Watching a debutante show is seeing Cinderellas at a ball.
 If the young ladies playing the role of debutantes are old enough to participate in the rest of the ball, they will usually change out of their white dresses into colored dresses after the debutante show is over.
 After the opening show the rest of the night is usually given over to pure social dancing, but a few balls interrupt the social dancing for more shows that are not debutante shows.